-FASHION DESIGN DISTRICT PROGRAMS
+FASHION DESIGN

-ADST - Textiles 9 (MADT-09)

-Textiles 9 will be a continuation from Applied Skills 8 (Textiles Rotation).
+ADST - Textiles 9 (MADT-09) Textiles 9 will be a continuation from Applied Skills 8 (Textiles Rotation).
 Students in this course will have a full year of studies in Textiles and Fashion Design.
 This will include the study and practice of Sewing, Fashion Design and Creation.
 This is a fun course for students wanting to learn how to sew and design fashion garments (if you do very well in this course; you may be able to take Textiles 11 directly).

-Textiles 10 Fashion Sewing (MTXT-10SC1)

-Want to learn how garments are made?
-This course will teach you how to use commercial patterns to make a stuffy bear, a skirt and pants, a blouse and t-shirt as well as a summer dress/sportswear.
-Basic construction techniques like darts, zippers, pockets, and buttonholes and operating the sewing machine and serger will be taught.
-Mini recycling and socially responsible projects will heighten awareness of our environment.
-You will learn basic modelling skills and participate in the annual school fashion show in May.
-Evaluation will be based on skill development, quality of the garment construction (for beginners) and productive use of time and resources.

-Fashion Sewing for Beginners 11 (MTXT-10SC1)

-Are you a senior student who is sewing challenged, did NOT take Textile 10 and wants to gain some sewing skills before you graduate?
+Textiles 10: Fashion Sewing Beginners (MTXT-10SC1) Are you a senior student who is sewing challenged and wants to gain some sewing skills before you graduate?
 This course will teach you how to use commercial patterns, operate sewing machines and sergers to make a stuffy bear and basic garments such as skirt/pants, blouse/t-shirt and dresses.
 Learn basic construction techniques like zippers, waistbands, pockets, hems and buttons.
 Gain some basic modelling skills and participate in the annual school fashion show to be held in May.
 Evaluation will be based on skill development, quality of the garment construction and productive use of time and resources.

-TEXTILES 11

-Textiles 11 - Fashion Sewing (MTXT-11)

-Textile 10/Fashion Sewing for Beginners 11 is recommended

-Students will learn some industry and contemporary design/construction techniques to facilitate working quickly and accurately.
+TEXTILES 11 Textiles 11: Fashion Sewing (MTXT-11) Textile 10/Fashion Sewing for Beginners 11 is recommended Students will learn some industry and contemporary design/construction techniques to facilitate working quickly and accurately.
 Many new techniques will be introduced with the construction of the Hamber designer garment bag.
 Basic wardrobe planning and ways to maximize their fashion dollars are incorporated with the construction of student projects.
 The introduction of basic pattern drafting will enable students to design their skirts and tops as part of their four-piece capsule wardrobe which also includes pants and a fully lined jacket.
 A special occasion outfit, such as a prom dress, will be produced.
 Students will model their projects in the annual school fashion show in May.
 This is the first core course required for the Fashion Design & Merchandising Career Preparation Program/Vancouver District Fashion Program.

-TEXTILES 12

-Textiles 12 (MTXT-12)

-Textiles 9/10/Fashion Design (Fashion Sewing for Beginners) 11 recommended

-This course is designed to strengthen the working relationship between the student and advanced sewing techniques as well as the use of specialty fabrics.
+TEXTILES 12 Textiles 12 (MTXT-12) Textiles 9/10/Fashion Design (Fashion Sewing for Beginners) 11 recommended This course is designed to strengthen the working relationship between the student and advanced sewing techniques as well as the use of specialty fabrics.
 Designer clothing construction techniques will be taught.
 The number and type of projects will be individually negotiated with the instructor to guarantee the inclusion of new techniques and sewing experience.
 Students will be required to model their projects at the annual school fashion show in May.

-BA Fashion Design 12A (YVHE-2A)

-Textiles 11 recommended or equivalent.
+BA Fashion Design 12A (YVHE-2A) Textiles 11 recommended or equivalent.